 You’re at a family friends house for a BBQ and you notice your daughter is not in the backyard with everyone else.
 Curious, you go looking for her inside and find her in the master bathroom looking in the medicine cabinet.
 You ask her what she’s doing.
-She explains she had a headache, didn’t want to bother you and was looking for aspirin.
+She explains she had a headache, didn’t want to bother you, and was looking for aspirin.
 Your gut tells you something’s amiss but she gets you with the “didn’t want to bother you” comment and you deny what you’re feeling.
-And on and on it goes, until the computer is missing (she took it to her dad’s house to be fixed), your jewelry (maybe we were robbed and we didn’t realize it?) and the new $200 watch you bought her for her birthday (must’ve left it at a friend’s house) and you know something is wrong but you won’t believe it.
+And on and on it goes, until her computer is missing (she took it to a friends house to be fixed), your jewelry (maybe we were robbed and we didn’t realize it?), and the new $200 watch you bought her for her birthday (must’ve left it at a friend’s house) and you know something is wrong but you still won’t believe it.

 And the incense and marijuana you’ve smelled (he just wanted to try it and see what the big deal was), and the glass bowls and blackened tips of metal tools that were in the garage (a science experiment).
-The vent in his bathroom that looks like it’s been taken apart (what?), the dryer sheets you found under his bed with the porn magazines and missing bottle of champagne a friend gave you (well, boys will be boys)…it’s all starting to make sense….after almost two years, countless calls into the school office, suspension and probation for having weed on campus.
+The vent in his bathroom that looks like it’s been taken apart (what?), the dryer sheets you found under his bed with the porn magazines and missing bottle of champagne a friend gave you (well, boys will be boys)…it’s all starting to make sense….after almost two years, countless calls from school, suspensions, and probation for having weed on campus.
 That nagging feeling in your heart is tugging at you, finally getting your attention and you can no longer ignore the truth.

 The majority of parents will all say they wish they had listened.
 Listened to the signs, instead of searching for the answers.
 Looking for answers implies that there’s one answer out there that will help you to make sense of this and “fix him.”
 They wish they had learned to listen to the still voice inside that had been there all along.

-As a parent we listen with our hearts.
+As a parent, we listen with our hearts.
 And when he lies, that’s where we hear it.
 But where addiction is concerned we have to listen with our heads too….non-emotional listening.
 It’s important to separate the head and the heart with drug addicts.
-Non-emotional listening involves taking our feelings about how thing should be out of the equation and separating the love we have for our son from the addiction.
-Non-emotional listening is becoming educated about drug and alcohol abuse, talking to other parents of substance abusing youth and attending a support group such as Al Anon.
-Finally, non-emotional listening is taking a loving action based on what we know to be true, applying firm boundaries and sticking to them.
+Non-emotional listening involves taking our feelings about how things should be out of the equation and separating the love we have for our son from the addiction.
+Non-emotional listening is becoming educated about drug and alcohol abuse, talking to other parents of substance-abusing youth, and attending a support group such as Al-Anon.
+Finally, non-emotional listening is taking a loving action based on what we know to be true, applying firm boundaries, and sticking to them.